Jurwen/Adaptive-grid-generation/README.md

 - `-h, --help` : Show the help message and exit the program.
 - `-t, --threshold` : Set the threshold value for the isosurface generation.
 This is a `DOUBLE` value that defines the precision level of the isosurfacing.
 - `-o, --option` : Set the type of the implicit complexes from Implicit Arrangement(IA), Material Interface(MI), or Constructive Solid Geometry(CSG).
 This is a `STRING` value that takes input from "IA", "MI", and "CSG".
 The default type is "IA".
-- `--tree` : The path to the CSG tree file that defines the set of boolean operations on the function.
+- `--tree` : The path to the CSG tree file that defines the set of boolean operations on the functions.
+Only required if the option is set to be "CSG".
 - `-c, --curve_network` : Set the switch of extracting only the Curve Network.
 Notice that Curve Network of all the above implicit complexes are different given the same set of input functions.
 This is a `BOOLEAN` type that takes in 1 or 0.
 - `-m, --max-elements` : Set the maximum number of elements in the mesh after refinement.
 This is an `INT` value that limits the size of the generated mesh.
 If this value is a **negative** number, the mesh will be refined until the threshold value is reached.
 - `-s,--shortest-edge` : Set the shortest length of edges in the mesh after refinement.
 This is a `DOUBLE` value that defines the shortest edge length.